er-aryn/zomato-analysis-project/README.md

-# Zomato Bangalore Restaurant Analysis
+# Zamato Bangalore Restaurant Analysis

 ## Project Overview

 This project is an end-to-end data analysis of the Zomato restaurant dataset for Bengaluru.
 The primary goal is to perform data cleaning and exploratory data analysis (EDA) to uncover insights about the restaurant landscape in the city.
-This project showcases skills in data cleaning, data manipulation, and data visualization using Python libraries such as Pandas, Matplotlib, and Seaborn.
+This project showcases skills in data cleaning, data manipulation, statistical analysis, and data visualization using Python libraries such as Pandas, Matplotlib, and Seaborn.

 ---

 ## Key Questions Answered

 1. Which locations in Bengaluru have the highest concentration of restaurants?
-2. What is the relationship between restaurant ratings and cost?
-(Coming soon)
+2. Is there a statistically significant difference in ratings for restaurants that offer online ordering versus those that do not?
-3. What is the distribution of online order availability?
+3. What is the relationship between restaurant ratings and cost?
 (Coming soon)

 ---